Proposed Pickleball Courts at Smith Sports Complex

 Hillcrest View Park

-A new playground space is planned for Hillcrest View Park to be built in 2021.
+A new playground space is planned for Hillcrest View Park.
 A community meeting was conducted in late January with input that included improving pedestrian access into the park, improving seating and maintaining a smaller, neighborhood scale for the playground.

 The playground area will be lowered to improve the overall accessibility between the park and street levels.
-Limited site work and playground installation is currently scheduled to occur in late summer 2021.
+At this time there is not a construction timeline for this project.

 Hillcrest View Park Exhibit